Chromatic Numbers of Simplicial Manifolds

 By taking connected sums with the $7$-vertex triangulation of the torus (minus a triangle), we have $\chi_2(M^2)\geq 3$ for any surface $M^2$ with $\chi_E(M^2)<0$.
 The only two remaining cases then are the real projective plane ${\mathbb R}{\bf P}^2$ (with $\chi_E({\mathbb R}{\bf P}^2)=1$ and the Klein bottle with $\chi_E(\mbox{\rm Klein bottle})=0$.

 The vertex-minimal $6$-vertex triangulation ${\mathbb R}{\bf P}^2_6$ (see Figure~\ref{fig:rp_2_6}) of the real projective plane is edge-transitive.
 Thus, we can choose the edge $1\,2$ to be red, which forces the vertices $4$ and $5$ to be blue and (via the blue edge $4\,5$) $3$ to be red.
 Via the red edge $1\,3$, $6$ has to be blue, which yields a monochromatic triangle $4\,5\,6$.
-If we remove the triangle $4\,5\,6$ from the triangulation, we obtain a valid $(2,2)$-coloring of the crosscap.
+(If we remove the triangle $4\,5\,6$ from the triangulation, we obtain a valid $(2,2)$-coloring of the crosscap.)

-The Klein bottle has six distinct vertex-minimal $8$-vertex triangulations, of which three are $(2,2)$-colorable, while the other three do not admit a $(2,2)$-coloring; see Figure~\ref{fig:KB} for a $8$-vertex triangulation with a $(3,2)$-coloring --- we leave it to the reader to check that there is no $(2,2)$-coloring for this example. \end{proof}
+The Klein bottle has six distinct vertex-minimal $8$-vertex triangulations, of which three are $(2,2)$-colorable, while the other three do not admit a $(2,2)$-coloring; see Figure~\ref{fig:KB} for an $8$-vertex triangulation with a $(3,2)$-coloring --- we leave it to the reader to check that there is no $(2,2)$-coloring for this example.